 4.1.3 The purpose of the NEGATIVE AMPLIFICATION CONTROL is to determine if any human DNA contamination occurred in the process of amplification set-up (or beyond that point) and as another method of monitoring facility decontamination.
 In the GeneMapper® ID electropherograms, peaks above threshold should only appear in the WEN (orange dye) lane, corresponding to the WEN ILS500 size standard.
-Electropherograms for the blue, green, yellow, and red dyes should show a relatively flat baseline throughout the range (discounting primer signal, fluorescent 'spikes' or WEN bleed-through).
-If detectable signal, with characteristic 'peak' shape, is visible in the electropherogram of a negative amplification control and does not disappear upon reinjection, results for all of the samples associated with that amplification will be examined for the presence of the same peak(s).
-It is possible, since this control is processed last and its tube deliberately left open during the amplification set-up (to demonstrate maximum contamination potential), that it would be the only sample affected.
+Electropherograms for the blue, green, vellow, and red dyes should show a relatively flat baseline throughout the range (discounting primer signal, fluorescent 'spikes' or WEN bleed-through).
+If detectable signal, with characteristic 'peak' shape, is visible in the electropherogram of a negative amplification control and does not disappear upon re-injection, results for all of the samples associated with that amplification will be examined for the presence of the same peak(s).
+The negative amplification control should be treated the same as the positive amplification control within the associated batch, in terms of volume and amount amplified, injection time/amount, and analysis threshold.
 If extraneous peaks appear only in this control, the data for other samples associated with that amplification need not be deemed inconclusive.
 This occurrence should be documented and the scientist's determination (and basis for it) documented in the case file.